Think Louisville doesn't offer any activities for kids? Think again.

 Read on for our list of the 15 best things to do with kids in the Derby City.

 When the weather's nice, there are few better places to spend a day than the Louisville Zoo.
 The main attraction here is the wildlife, but the zoo is also home to a splash water park, several playgrounds, a train, a miniature train garden, a carousel, and a motion simulator.
 Best of all, a year-long membership to the zoo for an entire family is less than $100.

 The Kentucky Science Center, formerly the Louisville Science Center, is an interactive learning center with more than 150 exhibits and a four-story IMAX Theater.
 Exhibits here teach visitors about chemistry, physics, engineering, telecommunications, manufacturing, technology, health, and life sciences.
 To kids, the several floors of exhibits will seem endless, making it a great rainy-day activity.

 Head Downtown for Kentucky Show!

-While it's not an all-day activity, the 32-minute Kentucky Show! is compelling film narrated by Ashley Judd and shown in a 100-seat theater at the Kentucky Center for the Arts.
+While it's not an all-day activity, the 32-minute Kentucky Show! is a compelling film narrated by Ashley Judd and shown in a 100-seat theater at the Kentucky Center for the Arts.
 Schools often take their students on field trips to see Kentucky Show! because it is historical, informational, and entertaining.
 The film covers the people, culture, and history of Kentucky.

 The Belle of Louisville is the oldest river steamboat in continuous use.
 Today she takes passengers on cruises up and down the Ohio River and races in the Great Steamboat Race every year, held on the Wednesday before the Kentucky Derby.
 Kids love to take the two-hour cruise down the Ohio River to Six Mile Island and back, and they love the music that plays over the Belle's calliope.